 Its nylon exterior shouldn’t scratch your finish, and at 44-centimeters, it wraps around items big and small.
 The Z Lok is also a good backup because it uses a resettable combination meaning there are no keys to forget.

 A good bike lock is the one that prevents your bike from getting stolen.
-What it takes to do that differs, but it’s generally best to get the highest-quality lock you can, even if you’re in a low-theft area.
+It’s generally best to get the highest-quality lock you can.

 “Pay attention to the quality of the materials,” Kingman said.
 “It needs to be hard to cut or break with hand tool, and make sure whatever you lock to is as secure as your lock.”

-The higher cost you’ll pay for a quality lock also means mechanisms that hold up to long outdoor use.
+Higher quality also means you’ll get mechanisms that hold up to long outdoor use.

 “How can you tell if a lock is secure?
 One way is to look for the industry standard Sold Secure rating of Gold, Silver or Bronze, which is based on independent product testing,” Schmidt said.
 “If you’re in a major city—or another high-theft area, like a college campus—you need a Gold-rated lock.
 A Bronze lock won’t offer as much protection, so think of them as deterrents.
 Kryptonite and ABUS also have their own lock ratings, which can be helpful for comparisons within their lineups.”

-To get the most out of a lock, you need to use good technique: Find a strong, immovable object (bike racks are ideal) in a well-lit, high traffic area and secure your bike’s frame.
-If you’re using a U-lock, try to find one that is just big enough to get around your frame and a rack (or possibly around your seat tube, rear wheel and rack), while leaving little room for a thief’s crowbar or other leverage tools.
+To get the most out of a lock, you need to use good technique.
+Secure your bike’s frame to a strong, immovable object (bike racks are ideal) in a well-lit, high traffic area.
+If you’re using a U-lock, find one that is just big enough to get around your frame and a rack (or possibly around your seat tube, rear wheel and rack), while leaving little room for a thief’s crowbar or other leverage tools.
 If you bought a kit that includes a flex cable, you can use it to protect accessories, but don’t count on the cable to secure your bike frame.

-The type of lock you choose will likely depend on how easy it is to carry, but be sure your pick is secure enough for your destination as well as anywhere else you might stop along the way for early morning or after-work errands.
+The type of lock you choose will likely depend on how easy it is to carry.
+Pick one that’s secure enough for your destination as well as anywhere else you might stop along the way.

 A U-lock can be a good choice.
 Schmidt calls them the “gold standard” because “they’re easy to use and hard to pick, cut or leverage.”
 They’re available with keys or combinations, both of which have merits: If you tend to lose keys, a combination may be preferable.
 If you live somewhere like the Pacific Northwest, you may find that combination wheels suffer in the rain, making keys a better choice.